barton-willis/trigrat/README.md

 - Every two mathematically equivalent trigonometric polynomials have identical Fourier representations.
 - Distinct trigonometric polynomials have distinct Fourier representations.

-For a *quotient* of trigonometric polynomials, `trigrat` produces a Fourier representations when ever possible; for example
+For a *quotient* of trigonometric polynomials, `trigrat` produces a Fourier representation when possible; for example
 ```maxima
 (%i1) trigrat(sin(3*x)/sin(x + %pi/3));